oneforawe/config-repo/config/bash/README.md

 login shells for all users.
 The other three initialization files are user-specific, located in a user's home directory (<code>~</code>).
-The file `~/.profile` in particular is included for backwards compatibility, since that's the login script filename originally used by the original Bourne shell `/bin/sh`.
+The file `~/.profile` in particular is included for backwards compatibility, since that's the login script filename used by the original Bourne shell `/bin/sh`.

 When bash is invoked as a non-login shell, it executes this file, if it exists:
 `~/.bashrc`.